gvwilson/thirdbit/fiction/maddy-roo/index.md

 The cart slid to a halt just a few paces from the water's edge.
 Rusty scraps of old machinery stuck up out of the mucky ground.
 Maddy grabbed one end of a metal bar and pulled with all her might.
-The bar came free with a disgusting *shlurp*.
+The bar came free with a *shlurp*.

 She ran over to the cart,
 which had miraculously landed door side up.